evasehr/evasehr/README.md

 - 🌱 Repos related to my bioinformatics master studies
 - 🌱 A repo with the code I used for my master thesis
 - 🌱 Repos with code for classical community analysis of amplicon sequencing data (private)
-- 🌱 A repo for the development of a Shiny App for multi-omics data analysis (still private)
 - 🌱 A repo for classical transcriptmics analysis (private)

+### Code that has been developed by my students within research projects can also be accessed through my <a href="https://github.com/MolinLab"> MolinLab page</a> organization:
+This contains

+- 🌱 The repo for the Shiny application Holomics
+- 🌱 A repo for the processing and analysis of data out of hyperspectral and fluorescence camera systems (private)
+- 🌱 A repo for climate modelling based on SSP scenarios (private)